mon2000x111-sketch/chenrui333/README.md

 Hi, this is Rui.
 Currently doing infra eng @justworkshr.

-Happy to connect with you and chat about anything I know.
+Happy to connect with you and chat about anything I know